- A toy manufacturer close to Pune had trouble meeting Walmart's requirements.

 Operations director Liang Wu, who had flown in from the parent company in Shenzhen, confessed,

-“Legal4sure turned audit prep from a foggy fear into a project plan with milestones.
-Their mantra—‘SEDEX Certification Helped a Toy Factory Get Walmart Order, and it can help you too’—kept the team motivated.
+“Legal4sure turned audit prep from a foggy fear into a project plan with clear milestones.
+Their mantra—‘SEDEX Certification for Walmart helped a toy factory secure its order, and it can help you too’—kept the team motivated.”

 Hard Lessons Learned on the Shop Floor